americool/movie_list_thing/README.md

 Frontend (React.js):
  (uses react, can be run with npm or yarn)

- IMDB="YOUR_API_KEY_GOES_HERE" yarn start
+ ~IMDB="YOUR_API_KEY_GOES_HERE" yarn start~

+ **^^DON'T DO THIS: Update figaro's config/application.example.yml file with your key and drop the "example" part as described below and within the example file itself**

  Sign Up, then Sign In.
 Have Fun.

 For Angular app: NPM/Yarn Start should work and install local dependencies

- # New features:
+ # New features for AngularJS frontEnd:

  1.)
 The API Key has been moved to the backend via rails figaro gem.
 Change the config/application.example.yml to application.example and add your own imdb key.
 Slightly more detailed instructions are in the example file.
 This may not be the ideal solution, by it seems securer than the previous solution.

  2.)
 I’ve moved the change rating button out of the main list-view interface.
 Now upon clicking on a movie saved to a list the user is prompted with an Update rating for {movie} option.
 I felt this was a more elegant way to handle rating changes of movies saved to lists.

- # Additional Notes:
+ # Additional Notes post Angular Update:

  1.)
 I started out working with $ng-resource as a way to make API calls because it was heavily encouraged by documentation and tutorials I watched.
 However the more I worked with my current backend creation I realized that using $http requests were more suited for my needs.
 I also realize that to probably maximize the advantages of using $resource, i should have stored the API calls within a factory and made get/post/etc requests within the same function, however It didn’t seem particularly pragmatic to the current backend api calls I had built and my experience with various tutorials had primarily demonstrated keeping api calls in services.